FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/service-databases/meeting-service-database.md

 ### Primary Responsibilities
 - Meeting lifecycle management (scheduling, starting, ending)
 - Participant tracking and role management
-- Real-time transcript capture and processing
+- Real-time transcript capture and processing (Future)
-- AI-powered content summarization
+- AI-powered content summarization (Future)
 - Meeting content storage and retrieval

 ### Cross-Service Integration
-- **User Service**: Retrieves user profiles for organizers and participants
+- **User Service**: Retrieves user profiles for organizers and participants.
-- **AI Service**: Processes transcripts for summarization and insights
+- **AI Service**: Will process transcripts for summarization and insights.
-- **Notification Service**: Sends meeting reminders and updates
+- **Notification Service**: Will send meeting reminders and updates.

-### Data Access Patterns
-- **Read/Write Access**: All tables within Meeting Service domain
-- **External References**: User profiles from User Service
-- **API Integration**: Exposes meeting management via REST APIs
-- **Real-time Integration**: WebSocket connections for live transcript updates

-### Real-time Features
-- **Live Transcription**: Real-time speech-to-text processing
-- **Participant Tracking**: Live join/leave status updates
-- **Summary Generation**: AI-powered content summarization during and after meetings
+- **Social Service**: Consumes context from Parties and Guilds to associate meetings with them.